 What Happened Today at the Annual Meeting – Monday Edition

-Membership voted to approve all Sections covered in this draft.
+Membership voted to approve the draft.

 *All approvals by membership at the Annual Meeting are subject to the discussion at the Meeting and usual editorial prerogative.